AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 **Practical Military Training Responsibilities.** The success of all PMT events relies solely on POC understanding the training objectives and supporting the instruction of such objectives.
 Prior to all PMT events, a CONOP will be created by TRG and distributed to all POC in attendance of the PMT event.
 The purpose of this CONOP is to ensure all POC understand their duties and responsibilities for the PMT event.
 The CONOP must include, but is not limited to, all objectives being certified, a timeline of the events and required materials.
 MSG will be required to ensure all materials are at the location of the PMT event as well as serviceable.
 TRG will be required to ensure all POC are adequately training the GMC, accomplishing all objectives for that day, and sticking to the timeline.
 Wing staff will be required to ensure all POC have a CONOP and to resolve any issues that may arise.
 All POC are required to attend LLAB.
 IMT and FTP both require at least three POC in attendance.
 Additionally, one of the following must be in attendance at both IMT and FTP: CW/CC, CW/CV, or TRG/CC.

 ## CHAPTER 5 – AWARDS CRITERIA
+### Mid-Semester Flight Awards
-**Mid-Semester Flight Awards.** Flight awards, such as Honor Flight, Warrior Flight, and Patriot Flight will be given out mid-semester at LLAB #6 (scheduled on 18 October 2022).
+Flight awards, such as Honor Flight, Warrior Flight, and Patriot Flight will be given out mid-semester at LLAB #6 (scheduled on 18 October 2022).
 This will allow for receiving flights to show off their accomplishments thus far through the semester.
 Each flight award will be given based on the respective criteria:

 This criteria for receiving Honor Flight are as follows: 20% GPA, 20% Cadre Input, 15% Drill Competitions, 15% GLPs, 15% Uniform Inspections, and 15% LLAB Attendance.
 All cadets in that flight will be authorized to wear the Honor Flight Ribbon.
 The flight will be presented with the Honor Flight pennant to display on their guidon.